 - The revolt goes fell into the trap of Hindu-Muslim riot.

-- During this period there was Khilafat movement was raised for the fulfillment of freedom for Muslims.
+- During this period there was Khilafat movement was raised for the fulfilment of freedom for Muslims.

 - The 1921 uprising was a manifestation of long-lasting agrarian dissatisfaction, which was only strengthened by the religious and ethnic uniqueness and by their political alienation.